younglab/fourfold/README.md

 # Fourfold

+Fourfold is a 4C-seq processing pipeline.
+This will handle the processing of 4C-seq reads from FASTQ files on the local disk or the Internet.
+The output of the pipeline is a set of WIG files, smoothed and unsmoothed, to visualize in a browser like UCSC or IGV as well as PDF plots of selected genomic windows.
+The PDF plots are a line graph of the signal over the region plus the estimated 95% confidence interval via bootstrap.

 The details below are meant to be a brief introduction to the pipeline.
 Expanded instructions will be available at https://github.com/younglab/fourfold/wiki.